nuls-io/devsite/source/modules/account.md

     /**
+     * Query the alias of an account.
-     * 根据账户地址字节数组获取账户别名
+     *
-     * Get an account alias based on the array of account address bytes *
+     * @param address the address of the account, in bytes format.
-     * @param address
-     * @return alias string
+     * @return alias string.
      */
     Result<String> getAlias(byte[] address);

     /**
-     * 根据账户地址获取账户别名
-     * Get account alias according to account address *
+     * Query account alias by address.
+     *
-     * @param address
+     * @param address the address of the account.
+     *
-     * @return alias string
+     * @return alias string.
      */
     Result<String> getAlias(String address);

     /**
-     * 获取设置别名交易手续费
-     * Gets to set the alias transaction fee
+     * Calculate the fee to set the alias transaction.
      *
      * @param address
      * @param aliasName